 Coastal New England is home to a ton of small sites scattered throughout which are really cool to see but do not warrant a dedicated stay on the trip.

-One of the best things about New England is the distances between the sites are relatively small.
+One of the best things about coastal New England is the distances between the sites are relatively small.
 You can easily visit many of these sites as day trips from a central location.
 We used both Plymouth, MA and West Thompson, CT as our bases.
 Providence, RI would also make a great base, with all sites located within about an hour’s drive.

 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)